Barbi Benton

 Barbi Benton (born Barbara Lynn Klein; January 28, 1950) is an American former model, actress, television personality, and singer.
 She appeared in Playboy magazine, as a regular on the comedy series Hee Haw, and recorded several moderately successful albums in the 1970s.
 After the birth of her first child in 1986, Benton retired from show business.

 Early life

 Benton was born Barbara Lynn Klein in New York City to a Jewish family.
-Her father was a gynecologist and her mother worked as an investment counselor.
+Her father was a gynecologist, and her mother worked as an investment counselor.

-Benton grew up in Sacramento and was childhood friends with journalist Joan Lunden.
-Benton and future Warhol superstar Jay Johnson were Junior high school sweethearts.
-While attending Rio Americano High School she pursued many interests, including scuba diving and playing piano.
+Benton grew up in Sacramento and was a childhood friend of journalist Joan Lunden.
+Benton and future Warhol superstar Jay Johnson were junior high school sweethearts.
+While attending Rio Americano High School, she pursued many interests, including scuba diving and playing piano.
 She also did tearoom modeling of department store clothes while in school.
 She intended to study to be a veterinarian at UCLA, but decided against that career option after realizing she had an aversion to the sight of blood.